jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC framework for Node.js web applications.
-Its purpose is to handle serving, routing, and event emitter creation, while providing some useful helpers to get you on your way.
-The nuts and bolts of your application are up to you, but citizen favors convention over configuration; those conventions are covered throughout this guide.
+Its purpose is to handle serving, routing, and event emitter creation, while providing some useful helpers to get you on your way; the nuts and bolts of your application are up to you. citizen favors convention over configuration, and those conventions are covered throughout this guide.

 citizen is in beta.
 Your comments, criticisms, and requests are welcome.